-Deductions for each AG are allowed only for the following:
+Deductions for each assistance group are allowed only for the following:

-(B) Standard deduction: each AG regardless of its income receives the corresponding standard deduction for the AG size.
-Pursuant to the Food and Nutrition Act of 2008 each federal fiscal year the United States department of agriculture (USDA) food nutrition service determines the amount of the standard deduction based on the federal poverty guidelines and indexing of the cost of living increase.
-The Ohio department of job and family services provides this figure to the county agencies on an annual basis via a food assistance change transmittal, which can be found in the food assistance certification handbook at the Ohio department of job and family services website.
+(B) Standard deduction: each assistance group regardless of its income receives the corresponding standard deduction for the assistance group size.
+In accordance with 7 C.F.R 273.9 (in effect on 1/01/2014), the United States department of agriculture (USDA) food nutrition service (FNS) determines the amount of the standard deduction based on the federal poverty guidelines and indexing of the cost of living increase for each federal fiscal year.
+The Ohio department of job and family services (ODJFS) provides this figure to the county agencies on an annual basis via a food assistance change transmittal, which can be found in the food assistance certification handbook at the ODJFS website.

-(C) Excess medical deduction: that portion of medical expenses which is nonreimbursable, over thirty-five dollars per month, excluding special diets, incurred by any AG member who is elderly or disabled as defined in rule 5101:4-1-03 of the Administrative Code.
+(C) Excess medical deduction: that portion of medical expenses which is nonreimbursable, over thirty-five dollars per month, excluding special diets, incurred by any assistance group member who is elderly or disabled as defined in rule 5101:4-1-03 of the Administrative Code.

 (1) Who is eligible for this deduction?